xqyet/Infinite-Seed-Phrase-Randomizer_BACKEND/README.md

 ### Disclaimer:

 This was just a fun project I made using many of the same techniques used to recover soft-wallets that have partial seed-phrase recovery.
-If you are interested in my front-end framework just reach out to me!
-Otherwise you can make your own front-end (webpage or console, doesn't matter) it's open source so fork and do whatever you want, but please don't abuse it for bad stuff.
+If you are interested in my front-end framework, I linked to it above!
+However you'd probably like to make your own front-end (webpage or console based, doesn't matter) it's open source so fork and do whatever you want, but please don't abuse it for bad stuff.